 Distributed Ledger Technology creates a permanent, immutable record that is invulnerable to tampering.
 This is why we use this technology to store Biometrics data and make your BlockID-powered ecosystem unhackable.

 1Kosmos leverages a private distributed ledger to securely store users' identity information, with access controlled by the user (GDPR compliant) as well as a layer of privacy built around Ethereum to execute smart contracts.
 This is the BlockID Private Blockchain Ecosystem.

-BlockID solutions store each user’s identity information in their own digital identity safe on the highly secure BlockID Blockchain — the same powerful technology used by some of the biggest corporations in the United States like IBM, Walmart, FedEx and Bank of America to store sensitive data in a highly secure and immutable way.
+BlockID solutions store each user’s identity information in their own digital identity safe encrypted on the highly secure BlockID Blockchain — the same powerful technology used by some of the biggest corporations in the United States like IBM, Walmart, FedEx and Bank of America to store sensitive data in a highly secure and immutable way.